Applying for a reduced earning capacity pension

 -

-You cannot improve your earning capacity through
+You cannot restore your earning capacity through

 - medical rehabilitation or